Zoll LifeVest Lawsuit

 Zoll LifeVest WCD Lawsuits

 Patients prescribed a Zoll LifeVest WCD who then suffered from serious or life-threatening injuries, or families who lost a loved one because the vest didn’t work as expected, may be eligible to file a Zoll LifeVest WCD lawsuit.
-Chaffin Luhana is now investigating these cases, and invites you to contact us or immediately call us at 1-888-316-2311.
+Chaffin Luhana is now investigating these cases, and invites you to contact us immediately at 1-888-480-1123.